oasis-tcs/openc2-jadn/jadn-v2.0.md

 Timestamp-ms = Integer /date-time /d3       // 1727877600000 milliseconds = 2024-10-02T15:00:00.000Z
 ```

-A String type with a time-related keyword is a logical string equal to the text representation,
+A String type with a time-related keyword is a logical string equal to its text representation, where
-where different strings are non-equal values even if they represent the same logical time:
+different strings are non-equal values that sort alphabetically even if they represent the same logical time:
 ```
 Timestamp2 = String /date-time